ddugovic/lishogi-discord/readme.md

 # Features

-1. Link your lishogi username with this bot to get customized commands!
+1. Link your lidraughts username with this bot to get customized commands!

 # Command List
 ```
 !help
     Sends a list of available commands
 !setuser <username>
-    Sets your lishogi username
+    Sets your lidraughts username
 !whoami
-    Returns your current lishogi username
+    Returns your current lidraughts username
 !deleteuser
-    Deletes your lishogi username from the bot's database
+    Deletes your lidraughts username from the bot's database
 !setgamemode [game mode]
     Sets your favorite game (or puzzle) mode
 !profile [username]